-- 1. A forest development plan is an operational plan that provides the public and government agencies with information about the location and scheduling of proposed roads and cutblocks for harvesting timber over a period of at least five years.
-The plan must specify measures that will be carried out to protect forest resources (including water, fisheries and other forest resources).
+- A forest development plan is an operational plan that provides the public and government agencies with information about the location and scheduling of proposed roads and cutblocks for harvesting timber over a period of at least five years.
+The plan must specify measures that will be carried out to protect forest resources (including water, fisheries, and other forest resources).
 It must also illustrate and describe how objectives and strategies established in higher level plans, where they have been prepared, will be carried out.
-Site specific plans are required to be consistent with the forest development plan. - 2.
-A silviculture prescription is a site-specific operational plan that describes the forest management objectives for an area to be harvested (a cutblock).
-The silviculture prescriptions examined in the audit are required to describe the management activities proposed to maintain the inherent productivity of the site, accommodate all resource values including biological diversity, and produce a free growing stand capable of meeting stated management objectives.
-Silviculture prescriptions must be consistent with forest development plans that encompass the area to which the prescription applies. - 3.
-A logging plan is an operational plan that details how, when, and where timber harvesting and road construction activities will take place in a cutblock, in accordance with the approved silviculture prescription and forest development plan for the area.
+Site specific plans are required to be consistent with the forest development plan. - ^a A silviculture prescription is a site-specific operational plan that describes the forest management objectives for an area to be harvested (a cutblock).
+The silviculture prescriptions examined in the audit are required to describe the management activities proposed to maintain the inherent productivity of the site, accommodate all resource values, including biological diversity, and produce a free growing stand capable of meeting stated management objectives.
+Silviculture prescriptions must be consistent with forest development plans that encompass the area to which the prescription applies. - ^{III} A logging plan is an operational plan that details how, when, and where timber harvesting and road construction activities will take place in a cutblock, in accordance with the approved silviculture prescription and forest development plan for the area.
 Information about other forest resource values, plus all current field information for the area, must be clearly shown in the logging plan.
-Effective June 15, 1998, the requirement to have an approved logging plan for every cutblock was removed.
-Under current legislation, logging plans may be required at the district manager's discretion but they are not required for every cutblock.
+The requirement to prepare logging plans was repealed on June 15, 1998, but may be in effect in limited circumstances.
+Logging plans approved before June 15, 1998, continue to be in effect until timber harvesting is complete.